msolomon/argo/README.md

 ## Reference implementation

-`argo-js` is a reference implementation of Argo in TypeScript, and can be found in this repository.
+`argo-js` is a reference implementation of Argo in TypeScript, and can be found in [this repository](https://github.com/msolomon/argo).
-It can also be found on NPM under the name `argo-graphql`.
+It is distributed on NPM under the name `argo-graphql`.

+## Authors and contributors

+Argo was created and authored by [Mike Solomon](https://msol.io).